 What are the Best Booty Exercises?

 Therefore, we have set out to help by composing a list of the best booty exercises that you can cycle into your weekly gym routine!
-From squats to deadlifts, we will outline our favorite exercises, the varying muscle groups they work, and our suggested repetition/set ratio.
+From squats to deadlifts, we will outline our favorite exercises, the varying muscle groups they work with, and our suggested repetition/set ratio.

 Here are the 5 best booty exercises for yo ass!